Travel Report: Eduardo Marques Square, Macau.

 February 2018.
-The rectangular, cobblestone Eduardo Marques Square in Macau’s Coloane Island sits just a short walk from Coloane Village down Avenida Cinco de Outubro.
-Positioned gorgeously opposite the seaside promenade, the square is home to a number of cafes and restaurants where you can have lunch opposite the handsome backdrop of St. Francis Xavier Chapel.
+Eduardo Marques Square is a cobblestone public square located in Macau’s Coloane Village.
+In fact, it’s just a short walk from the Main Street down Avenida Cinco de Outubro.
+The square is home to a number of cafes and restaurants where tables overlook both the bay in one direction and the handsome facade of St. Francis Xavier Chapel in the other.

-February 2018.
-Some of my best travel moments over the years have come down to perfect timing.
-When Wonderboy and I waltzed into Eduardo Marques square that afternoon, we’d arrived just in time for Coloane Village’s annual Chinese New Year dragon dance.
+Some of my best travel moments over the years have come down to a matter of perfect timing.
+And so it was when Wonderboy and I unknowingly wandered into Eduardo Marques square that afternoon.

 For more on my time in this amazing corner of China, check out my other articles on Macau.